SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 prob = SDEProblem(f, g, u₀, tspan)
 ```

-The `solve` interface is then the same as with ODEs.
-Here we will use the classic
+The `solve` interface is then the same as ODEs.
+Here, we will use the classic
 Euler-Maruyama algorithm `EM` and plot the solution:

 ```@example sde